naruaika/grapik-quran/README.md

 Using this app, you'll be able to:

-- [TODO] Download and read any variants of the complete Quran (8 variants in 5 qira'at)
+- [WIP] Download and read any variants of the complete Quran (8 variants in 5 qira'at)
 - Navigate to any specific page/surah/ayah/juz/hizb/quarter
 - Download and read translation in 39 languages
 - Download and listen recitation by 41 reciters